Applications | Scholarship Criteria | Complete the FAFSA

 Scholarships & Your Financial Aid Packet

 Scholarships are an excellent way to obtain much-needed money for tuition, books or living expenses.
+For tips on how to navigate these web pages, check out our video.

 Scholarship applications are generally available between October and April for the following academic year and are due during spring quarter.
 A few applications and notifications are posted on the bulletin boards outside of the Financial Aid Office.
 Check the individual scholarship criteria to find out how and where to apply.